michaelpettorosso/homebridge-russound-rio/README.md

 ![Screenshot](zones.jpg) ![Screenshot](accessories.jpg) ![Screenshot](remote.jpg)

 # Changelog
-* Version 0.2.0 Updated to support .
+* Version 0.2.0 Updated to support Homebridge 2.0.
 * Version 0.1.2 Add config setting addRemote to enable Apple Remote App for each zone.
 * Version 0.1.1 Changed Zones to be External Accessories, creates a remote in Apple Remote App for each zone.
 * Initial Release.